Hannibaa/Hannibaal/README.md

 - 👋 Hi, I’m @Hannibaa
-- 👀 I’m interested in programming in c/c++, fortran, (basic ,pascal was my first languages back 30 years old)
+- 👀 I’m interested in programming in c/c++, fortran, (basic ,pascal was my first languages back 26 years old)
 - 🌱 mathematics( complex analysis; numerical analysis; differential equations)
--    analytic mechanics, fluid dynamics.
+-    analytical mechanics, fluid dynamics... .
 - 💞️ will develop some interested application just when get in c++;
 - 📫 How to reach me by email;
 & No Fb; No Twtr; No Any SocMd.